imagej/imagej.github.io/_pages/techniques/segmentation.md

 -   The [Introduction to Image Segmentation using ImageJ/Fiji](/media/arganda-carreras-segmentation-bioimage-course-mdc-berlin-2016.pdf) workshop.
 -   The [Segmentation with Fiji workshop slides](/presentations/fiji-segmentation/).
--   [:Category:Segmentation](Category_Segmentation), a list of pages about image segmentation.
+-   [Segmentation](/plugin-index#segmentation), a list of pages about image segmentation.